DJURK/NYC-MTA-Analysis/README.md

 ## Strategy
 1. Read in several months of MTA turnstile data from http://www.mta.info/
 2. Find net hourly traffic at each stop on weekdays (entries + exits)
-3. Find stations with most net traffic around breakfast/lunch/dinner times
+3. Find stations with most net traffic around breakfast/lunch/dinner times<br/>
   a.
 For breakfast and dinner, I used net traffic numbers.
 In addition to net traffic at lunch time, however, I also included # of EXITS at BREAKFAST.
 The logic behind this is that people who exit at a station around breakfast time are probably working around there, and will be in the area at lunchtime.
-4. Create metrics to estimate sales
+4. Create metrics to estimate sales <br/>
   a.
-CONVERSION RATE - Assume 0.2% (1 in 500) people who pass by the food truck will buy a crepe.
+CONVERSION RATE - Assume 0.2% (1 in 500) people who pass by the food truck will buy a crepe. <br/>
   b.
-TRAVEL DOWNTIME - Assume 10 minute per mile travel time
+TRAVEL DOWNTIME - Assume 10 minute per mile travel time<br/>
   c.
-Sales = Traffic * Conversion Rate * (1 - % time spent travelling)
+Sales = Traffic * Conversion Rate * (1 - % time spent travelling)<br/>

 ## Top 4 routes:
 Breakfast > Lunch > Dinner